 If a trader does not supply the funds in time, the futures contract may be liquidated.

-The First Notice Day is when a notice for intent to deliver the underlying commodity is sent to the trader.
+- First Notice Day: The First Notice Day is when a notice of intent to deliver the underlying commodity is sent to the trader.
 Most investors close their positions before the First Notice Day since they don’t wish to possess the commodity physically.

 How to trade Futures: